ianstewart1/project-5-8-teamalfalfa/README.md

 #### Explain what, if anything, in your solution is inelegant and why you didn't make it elegant (for example, maybe you didn't have time or the knowledge to fix it).

-* We were unable to refactor some of our more complicated methods to have them operate on the same level of abstraction as we ended up running out of time working to finish up functionality and add last-minute javadoc comments.
+* We were unable to refactor some of our more complicated methods to have them operate on the same level of abstraction as we ended up running out of time while working to finish up functionality and add last-minute javadoc comments.
 We were also unable to transition the path for the PlayLine to the recommended implementation from your comments on project 3 due to the same reason as above.